NotsoanoNimus/cspauth/README.md

 The server configuration, as verbose and long-winded as it looks, really boils down to __four__ critically-important values for getting SPAs through:

-- `users` - A command-separated list (which can be specified multiple times) that denotes "user" objects who will have their own unique cryptographic keys and function authorizations.
+- `users` - A comma-separated list (which can be specified multiple times) that denotes "user" objects who will have their own unique cryptographic keys and function authorizations.
 - `pubkey:[user]` - Associates the full-path of the public key file to the username.
 - `autl:[user]` - Associates the authorization list to the username.
+These can be specified multiple times in an additive fashion, to make human-parsing AUTLs easier to do.
 - `action:[ID]` - Defines a command to pass to the underlying system shell for the given ID.
-The ID portion is the ID that's referenced in a client's "function" SPA request.
+The ID portion is the action ID that's referenced in a requested Function.

-The simple breakdown for what happens when a SPA packet is received by the server is:
+When a packet is received by the server, it follows the following procedure, failing at any point if something does not look valid or correct about the incoming packet along the way:
 1. Check the timestamp against the server time, according to the `validity_window` setting.
 2. Check the username and fetch her details.
 3. Verify the packet hash is expected, and isn't a replay (if monitoring is enabled).
-4. Validate the requested function against the user's authorization list.
+4. Validate the requested function exists and is actively loaded.
 5. Get the user's public key and verify the packet signature.
+6. Check the user's authorization lists to perform the requested Function.
+7. Record the packet hash in the replay monitor, if enabled.
-6. Grant authorization and perform the requested function.
+8. Grant authorization and perform the requested function.
+9. If set, send a response packet back to the issuing client.

-With this in mind, setting up x509 certificates for use with the service and then delegating authorized functions to certain users, who hold their respective key files, shouldn't seem much of a hassle.
+With this in mind, setting up _x509 certificates_ for use with the service and then delegating authorized functions to certain users, who hold their respective key files, shouldn't seem much of a hassle.

+Similarly, certificates aren't necessary if public/private pairs are desired instead for one or more "registered" users.

-Once the user has a compatible client and their key, and they know their permitted functions, they should be set to call them on the SPA server whenever they like.
-The configuration does include a few possibly useful example actions that server administrators may be interested in.
+Once the user has a compatible client and their key, and they know their permitted Functions, they should be able to call them on the SPA server whenever they like.
+The configuration does include a few possibly-useful example actions that server administrators may be interested in.

-#### Why Use IDs or Indexes?
+### Why Use IDs or Indexes?

 As a side-note, some might ask, _"Why would you use ID numbers for calling these actions, rather than allowing remote commands to be passed?"_